jwiegley/pushme/README.md

     # If PreserveAttrs is set, then `-AXUNHE` is passed to `rsync`.
 This is
     # not the default.
     PreserveAttrs: true
-    # If ProtectTopLevel is set, filters are dynamically created that exclude
+    # If ProtectTopLevel is set, top-level items are protected from deletion
-    # every remote entry not existing on the source.
-There is no corresponding
+    # (implemented as --filter "P /*" passed to rsync).
+This prevents --delete
-    # flag offered by rsync, so this is implemented in pushme.
+    # from removing any files/directories at the root level of the destination.
     ProtectTopLevel: false
     # Additional `rsync` options added, in addition to any others.
     Options: